-- How different tactics can help you create a strong social media presence across channels.
+- Which tactics help most to create a strong social media presence across the most important channels.

 - How to understand strategic and tactical best practices to help you plan and execute better social media marketing.

 - What other companies are doing successfully with real-world examples.